palewire/first-athena-query/docs/python.md

 Now you will need to install [`boto3`](https://pypi.org/project/boto3/), the most popular Python tool for working with Amazon Web Services.
 You can do that from your terminal with the [`pipenv`](https://pipenv.pypa.io/en/latest/) Python package manager, or whatever package manager you prefer.

-You must install [`boto3`](https://pypi.org/project/boto3/), the most popular Python tool for working with Amazon Web Services.
-You can do that from your terminal with the [`pipenv`](https://pipenv.pypa.io/en/latest/) package manager or whatever installation tool you prefer.

 ```bash
 pipenv install boto3
 ```